ClickCease

 Things That Affect the Value of a Home With Asbestos

-When asbestos is present, the value of a home is affected by a number of factors.
+When asbestos is present, many factors affect a home’s value.
 The effects of asbestos on the economy are often shown in market trends and home values.
-When evaluating a property, the cost of potentially removing asbestos is usually taken into account, along with how it might affect buyer interest and the sale price.
+When evaluating a property, the cost of potentially removing asbestos is usually considered, along with how it might affect buyer interest and the sale price.

 Homes With and Without Asbestos: A Look at Market Trends